michellevit/Amazon-Inventory-Checker-App/README.md

 ## How to Use<a name="how-to-use"></a>
 - After making code changes to file_processor.py - run:
   - `.\rebuild-app.bat`
+  - Note: The virtual environment must be activated:
+    - Open a terminal and navigate to the project's root dir
+    - Run: `.\venv\Scripts\activate`
 - To run the app form the command line:
   - `.\dist\file_processor.exe`